AliGenis/Kitchapp/group/Genis_Ali_log.md

 I mainly fixed bugs this week.
 App crashes when it was runned I make the app runable again but I couldn't make navigation functional still working on it.
 Also, I started to make connections between project and database.

 ### ~ 21/12/2020 - 27/12/2020 ~
+We decided that local database is a right descion for us so I changed realtime data base to Room(local) database with my friends.
+Finished shopping list & suggestion UIs with Burak.
+Helped OneRecipe fragment.
+Established connections & data changes between fragments.
+Added images and messages with my friends to make app more user friendly and funny.
 ****